 It is actually quite easy to get started as a consultant.
 While you aren’t required to incorporate yourself, it is wise to do so in order to benefit from the legal protection a corporation has to offer.
 Starting your own LLC is inexpensive – there are plenty of good legal/tax personnel who can file all the necessary paperwork and get you up and running for under $500.

-You’ll also want your own website, email address, and phone number so you can begin marketing yourself.
+You’ll also want your own website and email address so you can begin marketing yourself.
 And all of those are also dirt simple (and inexpensive) to setup.

 Getting Customers as a Consultant

 Let’s say you’ve got all the operational stuff out of the way (website, infrastructure, etc.) – now what?

 Reach out to your network!
 Let your peeps know about your work.
 But don’t just say “Hey everyone, I’m doing XYZ.
 Send me some business.”
 Instead, phrase your communication in a way that makes it clear how you can impact people’s business.
 Instead of “I do website design” consider something like “I help companies dramatically increase their user engagement and visitor conversion rates with my website design and customer funneling services.”
 And if you can follow that up with a couple testimonial quotes from prior engagements, you’ve got yourself a message worth forwarding.